chains-project/bacardi/results/results_baseline_buggy_line_api_diff/deepseek-deepseek-chat/46979207151a43361447d64afd2658df40033419/patches/patch1/responses/SupplierAddressStructure.java_response.txt

     }

     /**
-     * Gets the value of the region property.
+     * Gets the value极 the region property.
      *
      * @return
      *     possible object is